dikortis/LetsTalkETC/Episodes/Episode_15.md

-commercially just look at these numbers like various kind of statistics on mailing lists and other kinds of metrics then saying look this is this is going up exponentially now we could actually uh we could actually go and start a company doing this
+commercially just look at these numbers like various kind of statistics on mailing lists and other kinds of metrics then saying look this is going up exponentially now we could actually we could actually go and start a company doing this

 **Carlo Vicari:**
-right now for for
+right now for
-everyone listening who's maybe not as I guess not as much development experience as you know you and Christian um so for all of us you know newbies out there what are some of the like applications of of Haskell and functional programming
+everyone listening who's maybe not as I guess not as much development experience as you know you and Christian so for all of us you know newbies out there what are some of the like applications of of Haskell and functional programming